Luksorus/Luksorus/README.md

 ### About me
-Hi.
+<b>Hi.
 My name is Gorbunov Klim.
 I am a student of RTU MIREA .
 I am studying in the first year .
 In the future I want to become a full - stack programmer .
-At the moment I am studying c++ and trying to write programs in it.I am a graduate of Samsung IT-School on the track of mobile development.
+At the moment I am studying c++ and trying to write programs in it.I am a graduate of Samsung IT-School on the track of mobile development.</b>

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=Full-stack+developer)](https://git.io/typing-svg)